Autism and political correctness

 Happiness doesn’t grab on to lonely people very well.

-As I’m listening to the sound of Charlie screaming his head off because I won’t give him the bag of cat food that, incomprehensibly, he wants for dinner, my heart hurts.
+As I’m listening to the sound of Charlie screaming his head off because I won’t give him the bag of dog food that, incomprehensibly, he wants for dinner, my heart hurts.
 I always try to see the glass half-full but some days it’s difficult.